wltnkim/wltnkim.github.io/_pages/publications.md

 __Jisu Kim__, Jaehoon Choi and __Deokwoo Lee*__, Homograhy based Image Synthesis using Multiple Camera, _Conference on Information and Control Systems, Oct.
 2019_, Gyeongju-si, Gyeongsangbuk-do.

-Cheolhyeong Park, __Jisu Kim__, Ju O Kim and __Deokwoo Lee*__, Application to Camera Calibration using Learning Based Corner and Edge Detection, _Autumn Annual Conference of IEIE_, pp. 395-397, Nov.
+Cheolhyeong Park, __Jisu Kim__, Juo Kim and __Deokwoo Lee*__, Application to Camera Calibration using Learning Based Corner and Edge Detection, _Autumn Annual Conference of IEIE_, pp. 395-397, Nov.
 2018.

-Ju O Kim, __Jisu Kim__, Cheolhyeong Park and __Deokwoo Lee*__, Polygon-shaped Filters for analysis of Images in Frequency Domain, _Autumn Annual Conference of IEIE_, pp. 524-526, 2018.
+Juo Kim, __Jisu Kim__, Cheolhyeong Park and __Deokwoo Lee*__, Polygon-shaped Filters for analysis of Images in Frequency Domain, _Autumn Annual Conference of IEIE_, pp. 524-526, 2018.

 Taehee Kwon, __Jisu Kim__, Jiyun Kim, Minkang Jin, Jungwon Heo, __Dongkwon Hong*__, Development of Smartband for Psychological analysis and diagnosis of a companion dog based on the Internet of Things, _Korea Software Congress_, pp. 1,817-1,819, 2018.